vjekob/al-objid/README.md

 This is a monorepo containing the following repos:
 * VS Code Extension at [vscode-extension](./vscode-extension)
 * Azure Function App at [azure-function-app](./azure-function-app)
+* Azure Polling App at [azure-polling-app](./azure-polling-app)
 * Documentation at [doc](./doc)

 ## Why is this repo structured like this?

 It's simple.
 AL Object ID Ninja is not just a VS Code extension.
 It also contains Azure Function App serverless back end.
 These two work together and VS Code extension will not work without the back end, and back end without the VS Code extension does not make much sense.

-That's why there are two roots in this repo: one for the VS Code Extension, and one for Azure Function App.
+In addition to these core components, there is a polling app that is in charge of mimicking a push notification service until a proper solution (that doesn't cost a fortune) replaces it.
+The reason why polling app is separate from the functional back-end (from version 2.0.0 up) is that this allows for notifications that are more just-in-time while keeping infrastructure costs substantially lower than they were previously.

 ## Contributing to this repository